HBO Max: CNN Max

 On August 13, 2023, CNN announced a new streaming news hub on Max known as CNN Max to launch on September 27, which features a mix of original news programs and simulcasts of primetime programs from CNN's U.S. and international linear networks.
 CNN International is also available through Max in European countries such as France and Poland.

 CNN had previously attempted a standalone subscription service in 2022, CNN+, but was closed almost immediately after the completion of the WarnerMedia/Discovery merger due to it conflicting with the company's goal of having one streaming service to encompass all WBD properties.

 On March 30, 2025, HBO Max has removed this feature on the basic with ads plan.

-On October 3, 2025, HBO Max announced that CNN Max will be discontinued on November 17, 2025, and will no longer be available.
+On October 3, 2025, HBO Max announced that CNN Max would be discontinued on November 17, 2025, with no reason given, with the development of the all access plan for CNN digital content, called CNN All Access (launched on October 28, 2025).